jamie-allen/akka-osgi/README.md

 ## Build and Bundle This Project
 1. Clone this repo
-2. Make sure you're using SBT v0.11.2 (required for the sbtosgi dependency).
+2. Make sure you're using SBT v0.11.3 (required for the sbtosgi 0.3.0-SNAPSHOT dependency, as it's not cross-built).
 3. At the command line at the root of the project, type "sbt"
 4. At the sbt prompt, type "update compile osgi-bundle"